Frodo45127/wh2_modding_res/src/chapter_1_vandy_2.md

 Firstly, yes - obviously, custom text is possible, otherwise I wouldn’t have typed these words into this internet.
 Text in-game is known as localisation, and consists of basically all text you see - from the Help Pages, to building names, to mission text, to subtitles in quest battles - all of these are localisable text, meaning we can edit or add text.

 There are two ways to edit and add text, and I'll show them both in turn.
-First off, we're gonna go through adding it via the Assembly Kit.
-For Warhammer 2, the functionality to export localisation is disabled for the retail kit, but we can reenable it.
-We're going to cover that first, if you're not using Warhammer 2 you can safely ignore the next section.

-#### Warhammer II Localisation Fix

-First things first, get [this file][loc_fix].
-Take it, and move it to: `steam/steamapps/common/Total War WARHAMMER II/assembly_kit/raw_data/db`, overwrite the existing file.

-That will *enable* localisation.
-There's a small and slightly annoying thing that must be done to get around it.
-When you edit a localisable field, you'll get a small little exclamation to the left of the text like this:

-![test][img1]

-If that exclamation is there, any changes won't be exported.
-To filter out all unchanged text, press the checkbox marked `Only Display Records Without Text State` in the top right.

-![test][img2]

-Now that we have only our edited cells, highlight all of them - ONLY the localisation spots - and press the `For Editing/Approval` button on the top right, which is right next to the checkbox we just used.

-![test][img3]

-After doing so, they should vanish from the filter for `Only Display Records Without Text State`, and will export properly!
-And that's all!
+While the PackFile editing method is probably the one most will use - and the one I recommend - we'll go over both.
+Assembly Kit Localisation is good to know just for visualization, and it will help me teach your how to use it in the PackFile, so please read on!

 #### AK Localisation